-Richie Furay performs his “Farewell” shows at select venues around the country.
-He’ll be playing songs from his catalog of classic POCO, Buffalo Springfield, Souther-Hillman-Furay and some recently recorded music .
+Richie Furay performs his ONLY “Farewell” show at this rescheduled concert since his farewell tour had been cancelled due to the Covid-19 Virus.
+He’ll be playing songs from his catalog of classic POCO, Buffalo Springfield, Souther-Hillman-Furay and some new music from his 2021 studio album release of country classic songs by other artists.
 Come celebrate Richie’s retirement from headline touring at SOPAC.

 Israeli superstar David Broza is considered one of the world’s most dynamic and vibrant performers.
 He brings together audiences of all cultures, bridging barriers of language and genre through his music.
 He is joined by Cuban “Trio Havana” with Jorge Bringas, Manuel Alejandro Carro and Yuniel Jiminez as well as special guest and flute virtuoso Itai Kriss.
 Together they bring a unique interpretation to the full spectrum of Broza’s rich repertoire of hits.

 Damien Escobar sits at the intersection of Hip-Hop and Classical music.
 His classic yet edgy style comes complete with an unstoppable swagger that has helped propel his career from playing the violin in NYC subways to performing for President Barack Obama, Former President George W. Bush, the royal family of Dubai, Oprah Winfrey and many more.